 • Cover your mouth and nose with a tissue when coughing or sneezing

-• Keep your hands clean by frequent washing or using an alcohol-based hand sanitizer when you cannot wash
+• Use an alcohol-based hand sanitizer when you cannot wash

 • Avoid touching your nose, mouth, and eyes